wagiminator/AVR-Programmer/picoISP_Programmer/README.md

 # Software
 ## Firmware Versions
 ### picoisp for USBtinyISP Compatibility
 The picoisp firmware is a port of the USBtinyISP firmware originally developed by Dick Streefland and Ladyada for ATtiny microcontrollers.
 This port is based on the conversion for CH55x microcontroller by DeqingSun.
+It includes the auto-clock extension by Ralph Doncaster, which automatically selects the maximum programming speed.
 Since it is compatible with the original USBtinyISP, it works fine with AVRdude (avrdude -c usbtiny) and the Arduino IDE (Tools -> Programmer -> USBtinyISP).

 ### picoasp for USBasp Compatibility
 The picoasp firmware is a port of the USBasp firmware originally developed by Thomas Fischl for ATmega8 microcontrollers.
 It includes the auto-clock extension by Ralph Doncaster, which automatically selects the maximum programming speed.
 Since it is compatible with the original USBasp, it works fine with AVRdude (avrdude -c usbasp) and the Arduino IDE (Tools -> Programmer -> USBasp).